Distributionally Robust Model Predictive Control with Total Variation Distance: Numerical Experiments

-\textbf{Discussion:} The results are summarized in Table~\ref{table:1}.
+\textbf{Discussion: }{The results are summarized in Table~\ref{table:1}.
 We have two comparisons for each value of $\epsilon$: the nominal case wherein we do not allow any perturbations to the original distribution $\boldsymbol{p}$ of the disturbances ($\alpha = 0$), and another allowing random variations in the distribution $\boldsymbol{p}$ with a total variation distance $\alpha$.
-As seen in Table~\ref{table:1}, for the 100 simulations, the percentage of violation of the constraints is consistently lower for the distributionally robust formulation (except when $\epsilon = 0.2,\, \alpha = 0$, which can be chalked up to the randomness of the Monte Carlo simulations given that the rest of the trends are consistent).
-This is especially noticeable when the distribution is varied by $\alpha$ perturbations.
-Fig.~\ref{fig:test} provides an illustration of one such Monte-Carlo simulation.
+As seen in Table~\ref{table:1}, for the 100 simulations, the percentage of violation of the constraints is consistently lower for the distributionally robust formulation.
+When $\alpha=0$, the chance constraint and cost for CMPC and DRMPC are equivalent and the results are the same for both.
+However, as soon as we allow for $\alpha$ perturbations in the distribution of the process noise, we see that DRMPC allows much fewer constraint violations and has a consistently lower cost.
+The TDRMPC is even more risk-averse than DRMPC due to further constraint tightening and we see the smallest percentage of constraint violations with behaviors that have consistently lower cost than SMPC and CMPC. }

+Fig.~\ref{fig:test} depicts one such Monte-Carlo simulation.
 The constraint $y_k \leq 4$, where $y$ is the second component of our state $\boldsymbol{x}_k$, is violated by both the SMPC and CVaR MPC controllers while the DRMPC and tight DRMPC controllers do not violate constraints.
 However, this risk-averse behavior comes at the cost of slower convergence to the origin.

-The average time for each MPC iteration for SMPC is $0.33$ sec, CVaR MPC is $0.6$ sec, DRMPC is $0.71$ sec, and tight DRMPC is $0.15$ sec (run using Gurobi~\cite{gurobi} in MATLAB on a 2.7 GHz Quad-Core Intel Core i7 processor).
-Thus, the extra safety of DRMPC comes with very little computational effort.
+The average times (in seconds) for each MPC iteration are { } -0.1 true in run using YALMIP~\cite{yalmip} and a Gurobi solver~\cite{gurobi} in MATLAB (on a 2.7 GHz Quad-Core Intel Core i7 processor). { Thus, TDRMPC provides extra safety and reduced computational effort compared to SMPC and CMPC (with essentially no cost penalty in this example).
+These results motivate and justify our risk-based chance constraint formulation with the novel constraint tightening approximations}.